-Hancock, a Democrat, was the representative for Texas's 10th congressional district from 1883 to 1885.
+Hancock was the representative for Texas’s 10th congressional district and was a Democrat.
+He served from 1883 to 1885.

 From Dec 1871 to Mar 1885, Hancock missed 425 of 1,566 roll call votes, which is 27.1%.
 This is on par with the median of 29.1% among the lifetime records of representatives serving in Mar 1885.
 The chart below reports missed votes over time.